Self-dual quasiperiodic percolation: Introduction

+We define two classes of self-dual square lattice quasiperiodic bond percolation models.
+In the "checkerboard model," the quasiperiodic pattern of occupied bonds in square lattice $\mathcal{L}$ is specified by another square lattice $\mathcal{L'}$ that is rotated with respect to the $\mathcal{L}$ and divided into sublattices in a checkerboard fashion.
+In the "counter-rotated model," the quasiperiodic pattern is specified by a pair of lattices $\mathcal{L'}_A, \mathcal{L'}_B$, that are counter-rotated with respect to $\mathcal{L}$, thus giving the model {reflection symmetries that the checkerboard model does not have.} These models both produce a deterministic and quasiperiodic ranking of all the bonds in the lattice $\mathcal{L}$.
+The fraction $n$ of bonds occupied is tuned by occupying all bonds below a given level in the ranked list of all bonds.

+The models are self-dual by design, so the percolation transition is at $n_c=1/2$, where $n$ is the fraction of occupied bonds.
+For both models, the critical point has a discrete self-similarity, which allows us to obtain very accurate estimates of the fractal dimension $D_f$ and hull exponent $D_h$ of the infinite critical percolating cluster, both of which differ from the exponents $D_f=91/48=1.89583 ...$, $D_h=7/4$ of two-dimensional critical random percolation.
+No continuous scale invariance or full rotational symmetry emerges at the critical point, so it does not have conformal invariance.

+Our estimates of the correlation length exponent $\nu$ are much less precise, but well below the $\nu=4/3$ of random percolation.
+Also in contrast to random percolation, two-fold anisotropy in the checkerboard model is relevant: When we let the occupations of the bonds in the two orientations differ, this opens up an apparently rich phase diagram that includes intermediate phases that percolate only along one of the two directions.

+Thus our models clearly lie outside the universality class for two-dimensional random percolation.
+The two main models studied here have different critical exponents but also different underlying symmetry.
+To probe universality, we further modify the counter-rotated model via a tunable parameter that preserves the underlying symmetry, and find that this modification changes the distribution and fractal dimension of critical clusters.
+This indicates an absence of universality, although it does not rule out the {possible existence of genuine universality classes for other nonrandom percolation models.} We leave this and many other interesting questions unanswered, including the relation between these models and the continuum percolation models of Ref.~\cite{Chernikov1994}.

+{We report more results for the ``checkerboard'' model, because it is the model that we investigated first.
+The ``counter-rotated'' models may have equally rich and detailed behavior, but once it seemed clear to us that we are not exploring a single new universality class, but instead multiple different cases (or perhaps classes), it seemed less interesting to explore a similar level of detail for all the models.}

-This letter proceeds as follows.
-We first define the model, and specialize to a "maximally incommensurate" choice of $\mathcal{L'}$.
-The methods for probing the percolation transition on finite systems are briefly described, with more detail provided in the supplementary material.
-Moving to the results, we use finite-size scaling to obtain our estimates of $\nu$ and $D_f$, and we show evidence for the relevant two-fold anisotropy.
-Finally, we discuss these results and outstanding questions for future work. {Many additional details and other aspects are presented in the supplement.}
+This paper proceeds as follows.
+In~\autoref{sect:model}, we define the models, and specialize to a "maximally incommensurate" choice of $\mathcal{L'}$.
+The methods for probing the percolation transition on finite systems and nominally infinite systems are described in~\autoref{sect:methods}.
+Moving to the results, we obtain estimates of $D_f$ and $D_h$ for the checkerboard and counter-rotated models in~\autoref{sect:fractal}, providing evidence for the lack of universality.
+The critical exponent $\nu$ for both models is estimated in~\autoref{sect:nu}.
+In~\autoref{sect:anisotropy} we focus on the checkerboard model, showing that two-fold anisotropy is relevant.
+Finally, we discuss these results and outstanding questions for future work in~\autoref{sect:discuss}.